-Performance of the global SiZer approaches, is quite dependent on the setting.
-For Kernel Density Estimation, both methods are generally conservative.
+Performance of the global SiZer approach, is quite dependent on the setting.
+For Kernel Density Estimation the method is generally conservative.
 This is caused by the boundary effect and adjustment discussed above, and by data sparseness issues at the finest scales.
 In particular, the 0's at the second and third coarsest scales mean that the "effective number of rows" r, is essentially too large in our calculations.
-For Fixed Design Regression and Random Design Regression, the percentages are often too large.
-The exception is n = 1600, where the Global Independent SiZer has excellent size performance (for both FDR and RDR), and the Bonferroni is a little conservative (both as expected).
+For regression the percentages are often too large.
 For n = 400, the percentage of maps flagged as significant increases substantially, because of the t effect described above (most of which occurs at the finest scales where there are relatively few points in each kernel window, so the number of degrees of freedom can be as low as 4).
 As noted above, many of the curves are lower for n = 100, because of data sparsity effects.
+As expected, the t effect is no longer present for large sample sizes (n = 1600, n = 6400), and the Global SiZer has excellent size performance for all five regression settings.

 Figure 7 is a reorganization of the parallel coordinates plot in Figure 5, which highlights an important lesson about how the settings compare, that is obscured there because the settings are in different panels.
-This time the panels show the sample sizes n, with n = 100, 400, 1600 in Figures 7a, b and c respectively.
+This time the panels show the sample sizes n, with n = 100, 400, 1600 and 6400 in Figures 7a, b, c and d respectively.
 As in Figures 5 and 6, color represents SiZer type, using the same scheme.
 The line type is consistent with Figure 6, representing the setting.
 Again the coordinates represent rows of the SiZer map, and are indexed by $\log{10} h$.

 FIGURE 7 Row-wise summaries of the percent of significant pixels for SiZer under the null hypothesis, allowing comparison of the different simultaneity adjustments and settings.
 This organization shows that settings are very similar.
-Figures 7a, b and c are for the sample sizes of n = 100, 400 and 1600, respectively.
+Figures 7a, b, c and d are for the sample sizes of n = 100, 400, 1600 and 6400, respectively.